-France has one of the strictest privacy laws in Europe.
+France has one of the strictest body of privacy laws in Europe.
 In 2010, faced with the rapid growth of social networks and the internet, the French Senate passed a law with the aim to strengthen the privacy of internet users.

 L’exception culturelle (cultural exception) was developed a few decades ago in France and still has broad support across the country.
-The government’s aim is to defend and favour national arts (especially music, films and the internet) to fight against Americanization, considered as a threat to cultural diversity.
+The government’s aim is to defend and favour national arts (especially music, films and the internet) to fight against Americanisation, considered a threat to cultural diversity.
 This concept has often been criticised and compared to chauvinism and a feeling of superiority to other cultures.
 However, the government asserts that it enables the opportunity for France to support creators and producers and to promote cultural diversity.

 French family values are extremely important, and each member has well-defined responsibilities and duties.
 The French are private people and tend to behave differently with people who belong to their close circle and those who do not.
 First names are generally only used with close friends and family.